Skip to main content

 • optimization

 The optimization of the game has received mixed reviews, with many players reporting significant performance issues, particularly in late-game scenarios where frame rates drop and stuttering occurs.
-While some users have experienced smooth gameplay on high-end systems, others have struggled with lag and crashes even on capable hardware, indicating a need for further optimization and bug fixes.
-Overall, the game's performance is seen as a major drawback, overshadowing its engaging gameplay and aesthetic appeal.
+While some users experienced smooth gameplay on high-end systems, others noted that even mid-range hardware struggled, leading to frustration over the game's demanding resource requirements.
+Overall, while the game offers engaging mechanics and visuals, its optimization remains a major concern for a substantial portion of the player base.

-• “The game is really nice with a very good idea, but with poor optimization and many bugs and lags that will spoil your gameplay.”
+• “The game is really nice with a very good idea but with poor optimization and has many bugs and lags that will just spoil your gameplay.
+I'm very sorry that I paid for this game and simply cannot play it as it is crushing every time I'm trying to save the game or reach day 17+.”

 • stability